nslavov/scp/index.md

 ------------

-Biological processes involve changes in protein abundance, modifications and interactions.
-These pages are devoted to the analysis of proteins at single-cell resolution.
-They include both [single-cell proteomics methods](methods) and [data](data) from single mammalian cells, both primary cells and cell lines.
+Each cell performs its biological functions by changing the abundance, localization, modifications and interactions of its proteins.
+Analyzing these processes requires quantifying proteins at single-cell resolution, which is the focus on this web portal.
+It includes pages devoted both to [single-cell proteomics methods](methods) and to [data](data) from single mammalian cells, both primary cells and cell lines.

 ------------